bestia-dev/mem5_game/README.md

 `cargo make doc` - build the `/target/docs` folder and copy to the `/docs` folder.

 ## TODO:
+Make debug div closeable for user.
+limit the size of debug_text
 - show the times of msg travel in the UI.
 Websocket looks awfully slow.
 - send in msg only what changed and not the whole grid_data
 - minimize the data over websocket. json is so verbose. csv is less.